-University Grants Commission National Eligibility Test 2017 for November session is scheduled to be held on 5 November.
+University Grants Commission National Eligibility Test 2020 for June session is scheduled to be held from 15th to 20th June 2020.
 The exam qualifies postgraduate students for the post of Assistant Professor in any government and private college across the country.
-A total of 100 subjects are covered under the UGC NET Exam.
+A total of 81 subjects are covered under the UGC NET Exam.
 You can check out the list and download the syllabus here.

-Here, we are listing the complete UGC NET syllabus of Philosophy for Paper II and Paper III.
+Here, we are listing the complete UGC NET syllabus of Philosophy for Paper II.